-Upload your mobile app, interact with it on a virtual device, and quickly identify accessibility issues with the mobile accessibility tester.
-The mobile accessibility tester provides a simple, effective way to test apps in a virtual environment, helping you improve accessibility and user experiences.
+Upload your mobile app, interact with it on a virtual device, and quickly identify accessibility issues with Live App Testing.
+It provides a simple, effective way to test apps in a virtual environment, helping you improve accessibility and user experiences.

 On this page: